Home Appliances

 Captures up to 99.97% of particles as small as 0.3 microns (the size of most common allergens, bacteria, and viruses) from the air that passes through the filters.

-Shows real-time indoor air quality via color ring and numerical indices for indoor allergens and gases on the dashboard of the air purifier.
+Displays real-time indoor air quality via a color ring and numerical indices for indoor allergens and gases on the air purifier’s dashboard.

 Show More